dcvii/xr-threads/README.md

-# Threads - A FastAPI Blog Platform
+# XR-Threads - A FastAPI Blog Platform

 A modern, lightweight blog platform built with FastAPI, SQLAlchemy, and Jinja2 templates.
 Threads provides a simple yet powerful system for creating and managing blog posts with nested comments, user authentication, and rich engagement analytics.